-Students interested in the MSc or PhD program are strongly advised to obtain the support of a faculty member willing to serve as their thesis advisor before applying.
-This will expedite the processing of applications and ensures that a potential applicant has thoroughly investigated the feasibility of graduate work in the School of Environmental Sciences prior to submitting an application.
+Students interested in the MSc or PhD program need to obtain the support of a faculty member willing to serve as their thesis advisor before applying.
+This ensures that a potential applicant has thoroughly investigated the feasibility of graduate work in the School of Environmental Sciences prior to submitting an application.
 This saves the applicant time and money, and reduces the investment of time by faculty and staff in processing applications from candidates unlikely to be admitted because of space and resource constraints.
 Applicants to the MES program are not required to identify a prospective faculty advisor in advance.

 Please refer our Research page for a list of faculty members and their research interests under one of the three key areas of research in SES-Environmental Earth and Atmospheric Science, Ecosystem Science and Biodiversity and Plant and Environmental Health.
 Click on the faculty members' names to learn more about their research and to view their contact information.
 Applicants are invited to identify faculty members with whom you share research interests and then contact them directly to discuss the possibility of working with them.
 It is recommended that you send an email briefly outlining: your academic and professional backgrounds as relates to your research area of interest, what you are currently doing, and what you hope to end up doing (i.e., why you are interested in pursuing a graduate program).
 It may be helpful to provide a copy of your CV as an attachment to the email.

 Students must be proficient in the use of the English language, both written and oral.
 If your first language is not English you will be required to submit satisfactory results of English proficiency testing.
 Please see the graduate studies page on English requirements for a list of acceptable English proficiency tests and minimum scores required.